Stateful Action

 g_simple_action_set_state (action, value);

-• The handler fullscreen_changed has three parameters.
+maximize_state_changedhas three parameters.
 The first parameter is the action which emits the “change-state” signal.
 The second parameter is the value of the new state of the action.
-The third parameter is a user data which is set in g_signal_connect.
+The third parameter is the user data that was passed tog_signal_connect. - If the value is of boolean type and

 You can use “activate” signal instead of “change-state” signal, or both signals.
 But the way above is the simplest and the best.